telerik/reporting-docs/installation.md

 1. In the next customization dialog, select the desired features.

    + If Telerik Reporting does not locate a local SQL server instance on your machine or if your SQL browser service is stopped, the examples from the __Examples__  dialog option will be installed but the configuration files for the application will not have valid connection strings.
-However, you can still access the working demos on the                    [                       Telerik Reporting Demos page                     ](http://demos.telerik.com/reporting) .
+However, you can still access the working demos on the [Telerik Reporting Demos page](http://demos.telerik.com/reporting).

-   + To set up the examples and the used connection string, select __Examples Setup__ .
+   + To set up the examples and the used connection string, select __Examples Setup__.
 All local SQL Server 2005+ instances are supported.

-   + The examples use the MS SQL Server  [AdventureWorks database](http://msdn.microsoft.com/en-us/library/ms124659%28SQL.100%29.aspx) .
+   + The examples use the MS SQL Server [AdventureWorks database](http://msdn.microsoft.com/en-us/library/ms124659%28SQL.100%29.aspx).
 Unless already available on your machine, the AdventureWorks database will also be deployed locally.

    + Alternatively, you can install AdventureWorks by manually executing the SQL script from the installer.
-To use this option, navigate to                   __[InstallDir]/Examples/Data/AdventureWorks OLTP__ .
+To use this option, navigate to __[InstallDir]/Examples/Data/AdventureWorks OLTP__.
 For the script to run correctly, uncomment the `SET @data_path = 'C:\Program Files\Microsoft SQL Server\90\Tools\Samples\AdventureWorks OLTP\';` statement and specify the correct path to the CVS data files which are in the same folder as the SQL script file.

   ![](images/installWizard2.png)

 1. (Applicable only if __Examples Setup__  was selected) In the __Setup Wizard__  dialog, select your __Database Server__  and the authentication for the connection.
 The Wizard detects all running instances and lists them in the input field.

-   >note To enable the Wizard to detect all running SQL Server instances, run the                  [SQL Server Browser Service](http://technet.microsoft.com/en-us/library/ms181087(v=sql.105).aspx) .
+   >note To enable the Wizard to detect all running SQL Server instances, run the [SQL Server Browser Service](http://technet.microsoft.com/en-us/library/ms181087(v=sql.105).aspx).

   ![](images/installWizard3.png)